 What is Mission Critical Technologies?

-MCT will be the annual showcase of the leading technology providers in key focus areas including:
+MCT will showcase the leading technology providers in four core pillars of investment:

 Communications tech is one of the 4 key pillars of MCT.
 PPDR organisations have shifted the discussion away from the well-known reliability of PMR technologies towards are more open and proactive discussion about how they can benefit from the immense capabilities that broadband technologies can offer.
 MCT will focus on: